A Poet's Beloved - Poem by Sayeed Abubakar

-If you surrender to a rich man, he may give you a mansion,
+If you give in to a rich man, he may give you a mansion,

 Tell me, o virgin, can a mere land be the price of your body?

-Those who are slaves of body are not able to recognize
+Those who are the slaves of body are not able to recognize

 the secret mines of mystery lying into the folds of your body.